Mohamedali Tramways Company

 Mohamedali Tramways Company (MTC) was a transport network of rail vehicles in Karachi, Pakistan.

 History

 The idea of a tramway system for Karachi was conceived and a tender for its construction was first made in 1881.
-On February 8, 1883 a plan for a tramway was drawn up and permission obtained from the government for the use of steam-powered trams.
+On 8 February 1883 a plan for a tramway was drawn up and permission obtained from the government for the use of steam-powered trams.
 In October 1884 construction was started.
 John Brunton was the Chief Engineer of the project.
-The tramway was opened on April 20, 1885 employing steam-powered cars.
-The opening ceremony took place near St Andrew's Church (Abdullah Haroon Road and Sharah-e-Liaquat).
+The tramway was opened on 20 April 1885, employing steam-powered cars.
+The opening ceremony took place near St Andrew's Church (Abdullah Haroon Road and Shahrah-e-Liaquat).

 Steam Trams

 The steam trams were replaced by horse-drawn ones in 1886.
 In 1902 the East India Tramways Company Limited was responsible for running the trams in Karachi.